 4.2 The local government

 The most important magistrates were two duoviri.
 They were appointed for a period of one year, and gave their name to the year.
 They presided over the city council.
 They acted as judges, but could not pass sentence of death, which could only be done in Rome.
 Therefore the symbols of their power were not fasces (a bundle of rods and an axe), but bacilli (rods without an axe).
 The duoviri were supported by two aediles, who supervised the markets, the standard weights and measures, and public facilities.
 Finances were in the hands of two quaestores aerarii.
-The city treasure was stored in the basement of the Capitolium.
+The city treasury was stored in the basement of the Capitolium.
 In the second century a new official is found, the curator operum publicorum et aquarum, who oversaw public buildings and the water supply.
 From the period of Trajan the quaestor alimentorum took care of poor children.

 The city council had 100 (later 110) members called decuriones.
 In order to be admitted one had to be freeborn (which was also true for the sons of freed slaves), at least 25 years old, and wealthy.
 The council itself chose new members.
 It was supported by secretaries (scribae), attendants (lictores), messengers (viatores), town criers (praecones), and public slaves and freedmen.
 The latter were organized in a guild.
 In the early imperial period the people could elect the duoviri, but by the beginning of the second century AD this was no longer the case.
 Elections had ceased, and the city council appointed the duoviri.